 - Pour into glasses and serve, hot or cold.

+Looking for a historical recipe to make this holiday season?
 No holiday celebration is complete without a creamy batch of eggnog.
-According to food historians, this rich beverage was enjoyed during Christmastime in Jamestown Colony, but its roots date to 15th-century England — and possibly further back.
+According to food historians, this rich beverage was enjoyed during Christmastime in Jamestown Colony, but its roots date to 15th-century England - and possibly further back.
 American Southerners later improved the traditional recipe by adding a mix of peach brandy, rum and whiskey.
-At your next holiday party, serve this delightful tipple to your holiday guests in this superb Alhambra Brilliant Period cut glass punch bowl set by Meriden."Egg Nogg," published in The Kentucky Housewife by Lettice Bryan, 1839
+You can even make an extra batch and give it to friends and loved ones if you’re searching for a fun and unique holiday gift.
+At your next holiday party, serve this delightful tipple to your holiday guests in this superb Alhambra Brilliant Period cut glass punch bowl set by Meriden.

 - Six eggs